 Can a Bitaxe Really Find a Block?

-A single ASIC chip pushing 1 terahash per second against a network of 750 exahashes.
+A single ASIC chip pushing one terahash per second against a network of nearly a thousand exahashes.
 The math says it's possible but improbable.
 The history says it's already happened — multiple times.
-Here's exactly when, why, and how to maximize your odds.
+Here's exactly when, why, and which chain gives you the most realistic shot today.

-It happened again in 2024.
-Then again.
-As of late 2025, multiple documented cases exist of Bitaxe-class devices finding Bitcoin blocks solo.
-Not millions.
-Not even dozens.
-But more than zero.
+It has happened more than once since.
+As of mid-2026 there are multiple documented cases of Bitaxe-class devices finding Bitcoin blocks solo — not dozens, but more than zero.
 And “more than zero” is the only number that matters when the question is “is it possible?”
+The sharper question is the one this guide answers: under what conditions does it become a sensible thing to do, and which chain should you actually be hunting in 2026?

 The history nobody mentions to first-time Bitaxe owners

 Solo mining lore is full of long-shot wins.
-The most famous Bitaxe-class hits:
+The most famous Bitaxe-class hits are worth knowing because they’re genuinely documented, not folklore:

-The Bitcoin lottery wins are remarkable not because the math says they’re impossible — the math says they should happen, eventually, somewhere on the network — but because they happened on a single device that fits in a sandwich box.
-That’s the part that makes it culturally significant.
-Solo mining democratized the lottery, and Bitaxe is what democracy looks like in hardware form.
+These wins are remarkable not because the math says they’re impossible — it says they should happen eventually, somewhere on the network — but because they happened on a single device that fits in a sandwich box.
+That’s the culturally significant part.
+Solo mining democratized the lottery, and the Bitaxe is what that looks like in hardware form.

 The Bitaxe family — what’s actually under the hood

-The Bitaxe is open hardware.
-Schematics are public.
-Anyone can build one (and many do).
+The Bitaxe is open hardware: schematics are public, and anyone can build one (many do).
 The commercial models that matter:

 ModelASIC chipHashratePowerEfficiencyPrice